Air

 Protecting our health and environment

-TMACOG works to support the Clean Air Act and any changes to air quality standards.
-Right now, our region is in compliance air quality.
-Let's keep it that way.
+Learn MoreTMACOG works to support requirements of the Clean Air Act.
+Right now, our region is in compliance with standards for air quality.
+Let's keep it that way!

 Ozone, when it is close to the ground, has damaging effects on health and on the environment.
 As the main ingredient of smog, ozone can destroy lung and airway tissue by actually burning through cell walls — damaging lungs much like the sun damages skin.
 Ozone also damages plants in the same way.